MocaCDev/extras/python/yal_lang/README.md

  -- "gather_input" is the same as "input" within Python.
 It gathers input from the user gather_name(STRING(gather_input('name: '))

- -- Classes within yal are a bit different, look belowe
+ -- Classes within yal are a bit different, look below

  -- In order to start a class, you must type "create class" to indicate you're wanting to make a class create class my_class: